France: Language, Community, and Social Change

 Julia Carnine, Program Coordinator

 Julia Carnine is a dual citizen of France and the US.
 She currently resides in Toulouse.
-She earned a B.A. in French studies with honors at Lewis and Clark College and an M.A. from Long Island University.
-Her French experience began as a 14-year-old student in a Parisian middle school after her mother, a French teacher, was awarded a Fulbright scholarship in 1984.
+She earned a BA in French studies with honors at Lewis and Clark College and an MA from Long Island University.
+Her French experience began when she was a 14-year-old student in a Parisian middle school after her mother, a French teacher, was awarded a Fulbright scholarship in 1984.
 Francophone studies and a senior thesis on independent fieldwork conducted in Martinique led to Ms. Carnine's enrollment in the Université Laval in Quebec City and a four-year French advanced level teaching position at a college preparatory high school in California's Bay Area.

 Ms. Carnine has led academic programs in Canada's Arctic Circle, China, Tibet, India, and Mexico, as well as several language immersion trips in France.
 Her master's work, completed at Long Island University in 2000, focused on experiential, cross-cultural educational experiences facilitated by technology.
 From 1998 to 2001, she was the director of Long Island University's overseas study program in Hangzhou, China, where she facilitated intensive Mandarin Chinese immersion language courses and advised students on their independent field-based research.
 Currently a doctoral candidate at Université de Toulouse, her thesis compares French, Chinese, and US study abroad experiences in terms of social network development and national identity.
 She has worked with the SIT program in Toulouse since 2002.

 Mr. Eric Créma, Lecturer on French History, Colonial History, and the Architecture of Toulouse